nadinesk/nadinesk.github.io/_posts/2016-05-18-yc-app-words.markdown

 categories: d3.js, word cloud, y-combinator, start-ups, data, data visualization
 ---

+These word clouds made with D3.js are from <a href="http://www.themacro.com/articles/2016/05/the-startup-zeitgeist/">this</a> blog post, The Startup Zeitgeist, from <a href="http://www.themacro.com/about/">Y-Combinator's blog</a> about happenings in the startup community.
+The post discusses analysis of eight years of anonymized Y-Combinator application data.

   <div id="graph-title">Selection of Popular Terms from 2016 Y-Combinator Applications</div>
   <div id="example"></div>